c-toolbox/C-Play/docs/guides/remote/api.md

     Endpoint: /foreground_image
     Purpose:  Enable or disables the use of foreground.
     Params:   Optional to supply a "on=1" or "on=0" to enable or disable the foreground image.
     Returns:  When "on=" is added, a message indiciating success or an error.
-Otherwise the 0 is foreground is disabled and 1 if disabled.
+Otherwise returns 0 if foreground is disabled and 1 if enabled.

     Endpoint: /foreground_image_stereo_mode
     Purpose:  Return the stereoscopic mode for the foreground image.